PiggyAwesome/useless/README.md

-Yo mamma is so fat when she farted it was the end of the world
+Yo mamma is so fat she has to write an apology letter to Japan